-(Hyper-)Polarizabilities, ORD, magnetizabilities, Verdet constants
+(Hyper-)Polarizabilities, ORD, magnetizabilities, Verdet constants range dispersion interaction between two molecules.

-A (frequency dependent) electric field induces a dipole moment in a molecule, which is proportional to the (frequency dependent) molecular polarizability.
-Van der Waals dispersion coefficients describe the longrange dispersion interaction between two molecules.
 Optical rotation or optical activity (ORD) is the rotation of linearly polarized light as it travels through certain materials.
 A (frequency dependent) magnetic field induces a magnetic moment in a molecule, which is proportional to the (frequency dependent) molecular magnetizability.
 The Faraday effects describes the rotation of the plane-polarized light due to a magnetic field, which is proportional to the intensity of the component of the magnetic field in the direction of the beam of light.
 The Verdet constant describes the strength of the Faraday effect for a particular molecule.
 All these properties are available in ADF as applications of time-dependent DFT (TDDFT).